llynaaonlyy/Pengaduan_Sarpras_2/README.md

 - GitHub repository with your code

 ### Important Notes for Railway Deployment
-⚠️ **PHP Version:** This project is configured for **PHP 8.0** compatibility with Railway.
-The project files indicate PHP 8.1 support, but Railway's us-west1 region has better support for PHP 8.0.
+⚠️ **PHP Version:** This project is configured for **PHP 8.2** which is stable and well-supported in Railway.

+### Recommended: Deploy with Dockerfile (Most Reliable)

+Railway has better support for Docker deployments.
+The project includes a `Dockerfile` that uses Apache 2.4 with PHP 8.2.

-### Steps to Deploy
+### Steps to Deploy with GitHub + Railway

 1. **Push your code to GitHub**
    ```bash